 - Mason jars - I love mason jars for storing sauces, spices, and other things that I store in the refrigerator doors, like flaxseed, yeast, and my sourdough starter.
 They last FOREVER.

-- Food Huggers– These silicone circles are the perfect way to store that half onion or put a top on half a can of chickpeas.
-They come in multiple sizes (there is even one for an avocado!), and even have larger ones that fit on top of bowls to store leftovers.
+- Food Huggers- These silicone circles are the perfect way to store that half onion or put a top on half a can of chickpeas.
+They come in multiple sizes (there is even one for an avocado!), and they have larger ones that fit on top of bowls (shown here) to store leftovers.

 Get a reusable water bottle